maianhpuco/DIMVImputation/README.md

 from DIMVImputation import DIMVImputation

 imputer = DIMVImputation()
-imputer.fit(X, initializing=self.initializing) # fit on X_train if splitting is neccessary
+imputer.fit(X, initializing=initializing) # fit on X_train if splitting is neccessary

-if self.cross_validation: # regularization
+if cross_validation: # regularization
 imputer.cross_validate()

 X_imputed = imputer.transform(X)  # transform on X_test if splitting is neccessary
 ```